Christopher P. Marquis

 Christopher P. Marquis is a bioprocess engineer and academic at the University of New South Wales (UNSW), Sydney, Australia.
-His research covers the development of biotechnology products through the lens of a bioprocess engineer, focusing on Recombinant protein production and other bioproducts, including nucleic acids and bacteriophage.
-He is the academic director of the UNSW Recombinant Products Facility (RPF).
-He is the co-author of over 75 refereed journal articles.
+His research covers the development of biotechnology products through the lens of a bioprocess engineer, focusing on the production of proteins and other bioproducts, including nucleic acids.
+He is the academic director of the UNSW (see link below).
+He is the co-author of over 80 refereed journal articles.
 He also actively engages with industry.